ThatFrenchComputerGuy/CedChartJs/README.md

     />
     ```
  ### Color
- One additional property for your Chart is ```color:```.
-You can choose between 3 colors (blue, red or green).
+ One additional property for your Chart is ```color:``` You can choose between 3 colors (blue, red or green).
 If not specified, the default color is blue.

  *Example:*
 ```